DynamoFinance/vault/docs/Governance.md

 To propose a new Strategy, four conditions must be met:
 1) The Proposer must meet the qualifications to make a proposal.
 (P<sub>E</sub> - see below.)
 2) The Proposer must not be subject to some explicit prohibition from submitting strategies.
 (P<sub>X</sub> - see below.)
-3) There must not be a proposed Strategy that is still pending during the "decision period".
+3) There must not be a proposed Strategy that is still pending during the "decision period" or "activation period".
 4) The proposed Strategy must meet certain criteria in terms of minimum margin of improvement requirements.

 A proposed Strategy contains both the wealth allocation recommendations as well as the claims for what the current Strategy's yield, APY<sub>CURRENT</sub>, is and what the proposed Strategy's yield, APY<sub>PROPOSED</sub>, would be.
 The Governance DAO contract will confirm the first three conditions authoritatively.
 So long as APY<sub>PROPOSED</sub> - APY<sub>CURRENT</sub> > the minimum improvement, APY<sub>DELTA</sub>, then condition #4 is assumed to be met by the Governance DAO contract but it assumes that external Guards will check that the claims are within spec and take action to prevent its activation if not.